MGBrebu/intellai-cam/README.md

 > You **must** have ***Python 3.12*** installed and set as the current interpreter (for this project or globally).
 Python 3.13 has issues with the TensorFlow packages required.

-Clone the repository
+1. Clone the repository
 ```
 git clone https://github.com/your-username/your-project-name.git
 cd your-project-name
 ```

-*Optionally*, create a virtual environment
+2. *(OPTIONAL, but highly recommended)*, create a virtual environment
 ```
 python -m venv venv
 venv\Scripts\activate
 ```

-Install dependencies
+3. Install dependencies
 ```
 pip install -r requirements.txt
 ```